 How to do it:

-- Contract your abs, bend your legs, and pull your knees in toward your chest.
+- Contract your abs, bend your legs, and pull your knees toward your chest.
 Tip your pelvis as you pull your legs in, attempting to roll it toward your shoulders.

 - Extend your legs and, without lowering your feet, repeat.